g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 The skill archetypes give four totally different ways of playing the game: abstraction vs intuition/emotion vs aggression vs "Motorics" (sensitivity, stream entry, embodiment, integration).

 What you're good at _determines your decisions_ (represented by the game rolling checks for you).
+So there is such a thing as having too much skill in something.
+Physique leads to stuff like compulsive drug use as soon as you see drugs.
+Rhetoric makes you annoying.
+Volition is too good at shutting down ideas and jokes from the other voices.

 > At high levels, Hand/Eye Coordination makes you deadly – supposing you’ve a weapon in your hand.
 But once you do, Hand/Eye Coordination will compel you to take the shot – even if it’s not the best approach.

-There is such a thing as having too many skill points in something, particularly Physique (which leads to stuff like compulsive drug use as soon as you see them).
+> At high levels, Logic will be able to solve even the most complicated puzzle.
+You will be very proud and thus susceptible to intellectual flattery; for those blinded by their own brilliance often miss important clues.

+> At high levels, Visual Calculus makes the world reveal its secrets to you – but you may be so absorbed by your mind-diorama, you don’t notice as crooks steal your pants.

+> At high levels, you’ll be the very heart of the police force: not only willing and able but obliged to take a bullet for your partner.

-To return to the political is personal: Skills also provide your political impulses.
+To return to 'the political is personal': Skills also provide your political impulses.
 Authority and Endurance are the fascist skills.
 Endurance often talks about your gut (gut feeling), again with the organic intuitions of hatred.
-Your Communist thoughts are most often repped by Rhetoric (cheap talk).
+Your Communist thoughts are most often repped by Rhetoric (cheap talk), but really it is just the voice of horseshoe radicalism, anything overstated.
 Empathy entails centrism; Savoir Faire implies capitalism.
 Fascist body, socialist mouth, centrist heart, capitalist dexterity.

 <br>